Explore some of Burnham’s best-known landmarks as well as lesser-known designs on this tour that examines…

 This building’s story has something of a strange beginning.
 In the late 1880s, real estate investor and elevator entrepreneur William Hale commissioned Daniel Burnham and John Wellborn Root to design a 14-story building at the corner of Washington and State.
 There was one small problem: A building already stood on the spot and tenants on its upper floors wouldn’t give up their leases.
 To work around this situation, the contractor jacked up the second, third and fourth floors of the existing building and demolished the raised basement and first floor.
 Construction began on the new building's foundation while its tenants remained above.

 Following Root's untimely death in 1891, Daniel Burnham hired designer Charles Atwood.
-Once the leases on the upper floors ran out, Hale completed the building using Atwood’s new design.
-The new 10-story structure opened in 1895 with planned spaces for doctors and dentists to see patients downtown.
+Once the leases on the upper floors ran out, the building was completed using Atwood’s new design.
+The new 14-story structure opened in 1895 with planned spaces for doctors and dentists to see patients downtown.
 Large glass windows allowed for ample amounts of daylight to stream into the office spaces.
 The light allowed for better visibility during medical exams, and the white terra cotta projected a hygienic image to tenants and their patients.

 Restoration and Adaptive Reuse